Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 Daniel 7:13-14 “In my vision at night I looked, and there before me was one like a SON OF MAN, coming with THE CLOUDS OF HEAVEN.
 He approached the Ancient of Days and was led into his presence.
 He was given authority, glory and sovereign power; all peoples, nations and men of every language worshiped him.
 His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed.

-It’s a vision of Jesus ascending with the clouds (Act 1:9) receiving his kingdom that will never end or be interrupted (not for 7 years, or 3 1/2, or ever).
+It’s a vision of Jesus ascending with the clouds (Act 1:9), receiving his kingdom that will never end or be interrupted (not for seven years, 3 1/2, or ever).
 The thought of the clouds of heaven is the Son of Man coming with his army to judge.
 This is what Jesus meant in Matthew 16:28.

 Matthew 16:28 I tell you the truth, some who are standing here will not taste death before they see the SON OF MAN coming in his kingdom.

-Jesus spoke of the time he would come to judge Judaism and Jerusalem was laid desolate.
+Jesus spoke of the time he would come to judge Judaism, and Jerusalem was desolate.
 Either that’s what he meant, or we have some two-thousand-year-old men walking around.
 The Son of Man is the way Jesus referenced himself and is used over eighty times in the New Testament.
-Interestingly, chronologically, he revealed himself as the Son of Man first to Nathanael and Nathanael would know exactly what he meant.
+Interestingly, chronologically, he revealed himself as the Son of Man first to Nathanael, and Nathanael would know exactly what he meant.
 Jesus told Nathanael the kingdom had come.

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes